Understanding Power of Attorney for Property Sales

 To learn how to sell your parents’ house in Baltimore, MD, with power of attorney, you must know how the legal and real estate systems work.
 With a power of attorney, you have the legal right to make decisions about your parents’ property on their behalf.

 In other words, you can sign contracts, handle negotiations, and complete the sale of their home.
 It is very important to ensure that the power of attorney document gives the person to whom it is signed the authority to make real estate decisions.
-Some may only give that authority over financial or medical matters.
+Some may only provide that authority over financial or medical matters.

 Maryland Laws Governing Property Sales and Power of Attorney